DjangoGirls/tutorial/domain/README.md

 ![](images/6.png)

-Click Add button and Save changes at the bottom.
+Click the Add button and Save changes at the bottom.

-It can take up to couple of hours for your domain to start working, so be patient!
+It can take up to a couple of hours for your domain to start working, so be patient!

 ## Configure domain in Heroku

 You also need to tell Heroku that you want to use your custom domain.

-Go to [Heroku Dashboard](https://dashboard.heroku.com/apps), login with your Heroku account and choose your app.
-Then go into app Settings and add your domain in `Domains` section and save changes.
+Go to the [Heroku Dashboard](https://dashboard.heroku.com/apps), login to your Heroku account and choose your app.
+Then go into app Settings and add your domain in the `Domains` section and save your changes.

 That's it!